wur-bioinformatics/introduction-to-bioinformatics/week4.md

 To avoid running AlphaFold over and over on the same protein sequences and to facilitate the dissemination and inspection of AlphaFold protein structure models, the DeepMind team collaborated with EMBL’s European Bioinformatics Institute (EMBL-EBI) to create the AlphaFold Protein Structure Database (AlphaFold DB), https://alphafold.ebi.ac.uk/.
 Currently, the resource contains over 200,000,000 structure models.
 The first AlphaFold DB release covered the human proteome, along with several other key organisms such as *Arabidopsis thaliana* and *Escherichia coli*.
-For these species, most protein sequences in their UniProt reference proteome were folded.
+Actually, for these species, most protein sequences in their UniProt reference proteome were folded by AlphaFold.
 The second release more than doubled the size of the database by adding most of Swiss-Prot (the subset of the UniProt protein database that is manually curated by experts), for all species.
 The third release focused on organisms with a UniProt reference proteome that are relevant to Neglected Tropical Disease or antimicrobial resistance.
 The selection was based on priority lists compiled by the World Health Organisation.